Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 Check the bottle first.
 Although some survivalist websites recommend carrying glass vodka bottles since they can be broken and used as a weapon or sharp object, doing so can worsen things.
 Plastic water bottles resist breaking.

-To prevent leaks or evaporation, use airtight caps.
-Also, please don't drink alcohol before putting it in a bug-out vehicle.
+Use airtight caps to prevent leaks or evaporation.
+Do not drink alcohol before putting it in a bug-out vehicle.

 Since you can keep the product until you need it, there is no need to complicate matters by getting in trouble for having an open container in a car.